mesosphere/dcos-docs-site/pages/dkp/konvoy/2.0/quick-start/index.md

 ## Create a new AWS Kubernetes cluster

-1. Name your cluster anything you like:
+1. Give your cluster a name suitable for your environment:

     ```sh
     export CLUSTER_NAME=$(whoami)-aws-cluster
     ```

-1. To have SSH access to the machines, specify an authorized key file.
+1. Specify an authorized key file to have SSH access to the machines.

     The file must contain exactly one entry, as described in this [manual](https://man7.org/linux/man-pages/man8/sshd.8.html#AUTHORIZED_KEYS_FILE_FORMAT).